myTerminal/myTerminal.github.io/diary/_page_2025021100/README.md

 The way we can go on and on about a machine that was long discontinued, these people are geeky down to details like whether the countdown timer on their decades-old digital watch allows auto-repeat.

 I no longer think all G-Shocks are the same.
 Am I about to join a cult I did not even know existed?
-Stay tuned, and we’ll find that out together, that is in the next video.
+Stay tuned, and we’ll find that out together!